-1.1 We welcome receipt of compliments about our employees and services.
-Compliments are recorded in our event reporting system called ERICA and shared via our operational performance reporting.
+1.1 A compliment is an expression of gratitude for a service provided on or on behalf of Housing 21.
+We encourage all kinds of feedback, anyone who has a relationship with Housing 21 can compliment an employee, team or the organisation.
+Compliments are logged recorded in our event reporting system called ERICA, and shared via our operational performance reporting.
 We ensure the details are passed on to the relevant employee and their line manager, so that the recognition can be acknowledged, and areas of good practice identified.